HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Watson-IoT-Platform/README.md

 The second column of the dashboard contains the __temperature__ information.
 Note that the default states of all enable buttons on the dashboard are __"off"__.
 However, the gauges will show the readings if there are messages of the corresponding ports coming through.
 If the temperature is enabled, for example, the gauge will now start displaying the deceived temperature.
 The other information of the sample, including the sample rate, the sample size as well as the timestamp of the sample will also be shown.
 The user can set the sample rate at the __```Desired Sample Rate```__ section which ranges from 1000 ms to 300000 ms. Once the rate is selected, it can be set on the mote when the user presses the __```SET TEMPERATURE SAMPLE RATE```__ button.

-The third column of the dashboard contains the __digital input__ information of all 4 digital input pins.
+The third column of the dashboard contains the __digital input__ information of all four digital input pins.
 The settings are similar to that of the temperature.

 The fourth column of the dashboard allows the user to toggle the two digital output pins as well as the LED onboard (their default state is "off" even if any of the output is previously set to be "on").

-The last column of the dashboard contains the __analog input__ information of all 4 analog input pins.
+The last column of the dashboard contains the __analog input__ information of all four analog input pins.
 Their configurations are similar to those of the digital input pins.

 # Pin States #